wp-plugins/extra-feed-links/readme.txt

 == Description ==

-This plugin adds additional feed links besides the "All posts" feed added by default to every theme.
+This plugin adds additional feed links besides the "All posts" feed added by default to the header:

+* Comments feed for single articles and pages
+* Category page feed
+* Tag page feed
+* Search page feed
+* Author page feed

 == Installation ==